evmckinney9/jenglot/posts/01_rust_wheels/index.md

 # Distributing Wheels

-GitHub Actions and cibuildwheel offer a robust solution for automating this process, allowing for the generation of wheels compatible with multiple platforms.
-For more information about the GitHub Actions workflow, refer to the [official documentation](https://docs.github.com/en/actions) and [github-hosted runners](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners).
+GitHub Actions and cibuildwheel offer a robust solution for automating generation of wheels compatible with multiple platforms.
+Detailed guidance on setting up workflows can be found in the [GitHub Actions official documentation](https://docs.github.com/en/actions) and information on [github-hosted runners](https://docs.github.com/en/actions/using-github-hosted-runners/about-github-hosted-runners).

 ## Building Wheels for Multiple Platforms

-Set up a GitHub Action workflow to utilize cibuildwheel, facilitating the building of wheels.
-This setup covers Linux, macOS (both Intel and Apple Silicon), and Windows.
+Configure a GitHub Action workflow to employ cibuildwheel, simplifying the process of generating wheels that cover Linux, macOS (including both Intel and Apple Silicon), and Windows platforms.
 For more information on cibuildwheel, refer to the [official documentation](https://cibuildwheel.pypa.io/en/stable/).

-This [example](https://cibuildwheel.pypa.io/en/stable/setup/#github-actions) demonstrates how to set up GitHub Actions with cibuildwheel for building wheels across different operating systems.
+The following [example](https://cibuildwheel.pypa.io/en/stable/setup/#github-actions) will be my starting point:

 ```yaml
 name: Build